UMD-gradmap/UMD-gradmap.github.io/_pages/workshops.md

 * Practical, honest discussions about getting internships, getting into graduate school, and career options with a PhD in astronomy or physics.
 * Development of skills beyond research, such as writing application essays or giving good presentations.
-* Discussing the real and unique challenges that underrepresented minorities may face.
+* Discussing the real and unique challenges that students with limited access to research opportunities may face.

 We navigate these discussions through facilitated seminars or panels and through informal conversations throughout the Workshop.